mhshuvoalways/react-google-location-suggest/README.md

 Relocation `YOUR_API_KEY` with your actual Google locations API key.

-Here's the updated props table including `defaultValue` and `locationholder`:
+Here's the updated props table including `defaultValue` and `placeholder`:

 ---